-The RN-BSN track is a nationally recognized accredited online program that has been certified by the Higher Learning Commission for distance education delivery.
+The RN-BSN track is an accredited online program.
 One of the several features that sets UMKC’s RN-BSN program apart from other RN-BSN programs, involves the integration of our program’s Rural Nursing Initiative, where rural and urban RNs from across the nation, learn and interact with each other to explore issues relevant to healthcare and the nursing profession.
 Course content throughout the track includes rural and urban health concepts and focuses on development of the professional role of the RN as leader, manager, coordinator, advocate and designer of care.
 During the final year of the RN-BSN curriculum, student teams will work collaboratively with RN-BSN supervisory practice experience faculty, healthcare organizations or healthcare-related entities to collaboratively design and implement team-directed practice experiences.
 The process you will undertake during your team-directed practice experiences will empower you to assume a leadership role in improving care in a complex, dynamic healthcare environment.
 Find out how UMKC compares to other online RN-BSN programs, and see the difference UMKC’s RN-BSN program can make for you.

 Students must complete 56 credit hours in general education coursework which includes the following courses: English Composition I, English Composition II, Philosophy (any course from the Philosophy department), History or Political Science (with a Constitution component), N-345 (Quantitative Analysis of the Health Sciences), and N-395 (Pathophysiology).
 These courses are required for graduation and not for admission into the RN-BSN program.

 Lower Division Nursing courses